Boston: Demographics

-In 2011, the median household income in Boston was $51,739, while the median income for a family was $61,035.
-Full-time year-round male workers had a median income of $52,544 versus $46,540 for full-time year-round female workers.
+In 2024, the median household income in Boston was $97,791, while the median income for a family was $110,710.
+In 2011, full-time year-round male workers had a median income of $52,544 versus $46,540 for full-time year-round female workers.
 The per capita income for the city was $33,158.
 21.4% of the population and 16.0% of families were below the poverty line.
 Of the total population, 28.8% of those under the age of 18 and 20.4% of those 65 and older were living below the poverty line.
 Boston has a significant racial wealth gap with White Bostonians having a median net worth of $247,500 compared to an $8 median net worth for non-immigrant Black residents and $0 for Dominican immigrant residents.

 From the 1950s to the end of the 20th century, the proportion of non-Hispanic Whites in Boston declined.
 In 2000, non-Hispanic Whites were 49.5% of Boston's population, making the city majority minority for the first time.
 In the 21st century, Boston has experienced significant gentrification, during which affluent Whites have moved into formerly non-White areas.
 In 2006, the U.S. Census Bureau estimated non-Hispanic Whites again formed a slight majority.
-As of 2010, in part due to the housing crash, as well as increased efforts to make more affordable housing more available, the non-White population has rebounded.
-This may also have to do with increased Latin American and Asian populations and more clarity surrounding U.S. Census statistics, which indicate a non-Hispanic White population of 47% (some reports give slightly lower figures).
+By 2010, in part due to a crash in housing prices, as well as increased efforts to make affordable housing more available, the non-White population had rebounded and non-Hispanic White residents formed 47% of the population.